borntofrappe/game-development/03 Match Three/README.md

 - `Timer`: consider time events

-  0.  count the number of seconds through `dt` and dedicated variables
+  0.  count the number of seconds with delta time and dedicated variables

   1.  keep track of multiple intervals with multiple variables

-  2.  set up multiple intervals with the `knife/timer` library
+  2.  keep track of multiple intervals through the `knife/timer` library

 - `Tween`: interpolate between values over time